microsoft/ivy/doc/proving.md

 prover applies its default tactic `auto` to the remaining goals.

-Generally speaking, it isn't a good idea to build up complex proof sequences, since the sub-goals are not visible.
-We could instead have been a bit more explicit, like this:
+Generally speaking, it isn't a good idea to build up complex proof sequences.
+Such proofs are difficult to read, since the sub-goals are not visible.
+We could instead have been a bit more explicit, like
+this:

     property man(socrates)
     proof socrates_species

     property mortal(socrates)
     proof mortality_of_man with X=socrates

+A note on matching.
+There may be many ways to match a given proof goal to the conclusion of a rule.
+Different matches can result in different sub-goals, which may affect whether a proof succeeds.
+IVy doesn't attempt to verify that the match it finds is unique.
+For this reasing, when sub-goals are produced, it may be a good idea to give the match explicitly (as we did above, though in this case there is only one match).

 Recursion
 ---------